juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

   console.log(2 === "2") // false
 ```

-We have assumed that the difference between both results it's basically that it's because the three equals is checking the type and the value and the two equals one is only checking the value.
+We have assumed that the difference between both results it's basically that it's because the three equals are checking the type and the value and the two equals one is only checking the value.

-The thing it's both of them are checking the types, but the triple equal comparaison is returning false at the very first moment those types don't match.
+The thing it's both of them are checking the types, but the triple equal comparison is returning false at the very first moment those types don't match.

-In the other hand the double equal will try a completely different approach, and that approach is called coercion.
+On the other hand, the double equal will try a completely different approach, and that approach is called coercion.

 ## Coercion in our code.

-Coercion is basically type coversion, as it's called in EcmaScript spec.
-There are different abstract operations which are in charge of this type coversion when it's needed.
+Coercion is basically typing coversion, as it's called in EcmaScript spec.
+There are different abstract operations that are in charge of this type of conversion when it's needed.
 ToPrimitive(), ToString(), ToNumber() or ToBoolean() will help us to achieve that type conversion.

 but, when coercion takes place?
-We have always heard that coercion is something that we should avoid, because it can make us commit terrible mistakes but at the same time we should say that this is a very powerful feature in Javascript.
+We have always heard that coercion is something that we should avoid because it can make us commit terrible mistakes but at the same time, we should say that this is a very powerful feature in Javascript.

 ### Number to String

-We bare in mind that thought telling us that coercion is evil, but we use coercion all the time in one of the features more loved by everyone like the template interpolation.
+We bear in mind that thought telling us that coercion is evil, but we use coercion all the time in one of the features more loved by everyone like the template interpolation.

 ```javascript
   console.log(2 == "2") // coercion and evil